 Dr. Vanessa Bouché is an Associate Professor of Political Science at Texas Christian University.
 Her research and teaching are at the intersection of public policy and political psychology, with a focus on policy diffusion, identity politics, and human trafficking.

 Dr. Bouché has been a principal investigator on several federally-funded human trafficking projects from the Department of Justice and USAID totaling over $800,000.
-She has developed databases of human trafficking prosecutions in the U.S. and India, conducted public opinion research on human trafficking in the U.S., Moldova, and Albania, and designed and deployed trauma informed surveys with survivors of human trafficking in the U.S. and Honduras.
+In addition to being the principle investigator of HumanTraffickingData.org, Dr. Bouché has conducted public opinion research on human trafficking in the U.S., Moldova, and Albania, and designed and deployed trauma informed surveys with survivors of human trafficking in the U.S. and Honduras.

 She has been an invited speaker by dozens of organizations locally and globally, including the United States Consulates in Mumbai and Kolkata, UNODC, and the US Embassy in Costa Rica.
 She consults with a variety of organizations, including the McCain Institute, Thorn, and NORC.

 Dr. Bouché serves on the Board of Directors for two North Texas anti-trafficking organizations, Arcadia and Traffick911, and she is an active member of her multi-ethnic church, The Well.
 Together, with her high school sweetheart and partner in justice, Noel, Dr. Bouché is the Founder of Savhera, an essential oil social enterprise employing sex trafficking survivors in Delhi, India.